Jack-The-Ripper-1820/SimpleFTP/README.md

 Here we are using WinSock2 library to access socket functionality and send files between the programs.

+We are using standard threads library for the purpose of multithreading.

-This project can transfer any pptx files between the client and the server program
+This project can transfer any pptx files between clients and the server program

 It is recommended to run this project on Visual Studio although VS Code can also be used.

-Both the server and the client can send and receive files in this program.
+Both the server and the clients can send and receive files in this program.

 ## Functions used: